TedTschopp/tedt.org/_work-in-progress/# Esclation and Descalation.md

 - **Mechanics:** Social interactions carry penalties, making cooperation or persuasion more difficult.
 - **Narrative:** The foundation of conflicts is set as parties express open distrust and opposition.
 - **Cost to Escalate Conflict:** Intensifying opposition through competitive actions or undermining efforts, increasing the likelihood of conflict.
 - **Cost to Deescalate Conflict:** Minor admissions of wrongdoing or steps towards cooperation, like participating in joint activities or dialogues.
+(Mutual benefit activities)

 > **Example from Fiction:**
 >